Accessibility Tools

 Cemetery

-The municipal cemetery facilities of the city of Lienz are designed as a dignified place of rest, encounter, spirituality, and remembrance, in the special ensemble of the St. Andrä parish church.
-Bustle changes here into piety, peace, and contemplation.
+The municipal cemeteries of the city of Lienz are designed as a dignified place of rest, encounter, spirituality, and remembrance, in the special ensemble of the St. Andrä parish church.
+Bustle alternates here with piety, peace, and contemplation.

 Cemetery facilities